• The Editorial Board of scientific and technical journal Georesursy (Georesources) accepts only original, previously unpublished articles.

 • Article submitted for publication should comply with the rules for formatting, developed by the Editorial Board.

 • All submitted articles are checked for plagiarism.

 • By presenting an article for publication, the author hereby agrees to place its full text on the Internet on the official websites of the journal Georesursy (Georesources) and other electronic resources, to transmit the text of article (including references, bibliographic information, etc.) to persons for who this information is mandatory.

-• The authors within 3 days receive notification of the received article.
+• The authors within 5 working days receive notification of the received article.
 8-16 weeks after registration of article the Editorial Board reports to the authors on the results of the review and the publication plan of this article.
 The Editorial Board is authorized to send the article for additional review.

 • The Editorial Board reserves the right to reject an article.
 In case of rejection of the present article the Editorial Board gives the author a reasoned opinion.

 • In case of a positive decision, the article is published in rotation.
 Manuscript prepared for publication will be sent to the author for coordination.